Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • You prefer to model everything as Kubernetes CRDs.

-• Each autonomous cluster fits your model.
+• Each autonomous cluster fits your operational model.

 Hybrid Patterns